Concerts and Performances

 These workshops are a joint venture with the Dalton State Music Program.
 Those interested in registering may contact Dr. Ellie Jenkins at firstname.lastname@example.org.

 Ceilidh: Friday, March 16th, 7-9pm

-The Creative Arts Guild will host a St. Patrick’s Day Celebration concert, featuring the group “Ceilidh,” on Friday, March 16th as part of the Roots Music Concert Series!
+The Creative Arts Guild will host our annual St. Patrick’s Day Celebration concert, featuring the group “Ceilidh,” on Friday, March 16th as part of the Roots Music Concert Series!

 Ceilidh Celtic Ensemble is an eclectic quintet that was formed in July 2004.
 The word Ceilidh (pronounced KAY-lee) is Gaelic, meaning a concert at which tales are told, songs are sung and music is played for dancing.